nilsFrohwitter/I2I-Synthesis/README.md

 The training was done on an cluster with Linux OS, Ubuntu 18.04.01, using NVIDIA enroot images.
 For a detailed list of used packages, see [packages](used%20packages/packages.txt).

-To run the script in a conda envirement (this requires anaconda), use following installations:
+To run the script in a conda envirement (this requires anaconda), use following installation script: